ascottix/mlcc_colabs_js/README.md

 ### Setup

-Download [the Cinar and Koklu 2019 Osmancik and Cammeo rice dataset](https://download.mlcc.google.com/mledu-datasets/Rice_Cammeo_Osmancik.csv) and put it into the data folder.
+Download the [Cinar and Koklu 2019 Osmancik and Cammeo rice dataset](https://download.mlcc.google.com/mledu-datasets/Rice_Cammeo_Osmancik.csv) and put it into the data folder.
 The authors have also published several other datasets in their [repository](https://www.muratkoklu.com/datasets/).

 **Citation**

 Cinar, I. and Koklu, M., (2019).
 “Classification of Rice Varieties Using Artificial Intelligence Methods.”
 International Journal of Intelligent Systems and Applications in Engineering, 7(3), 188-194.

 DOI: https://doi.org/10.18201/ijisae.2019355381

+## Programming exercise #3

+In [this exercise](https://colab.research.google.com/github/google/eng-edu/blob/main/ml/cc/exercises/numerical_data_stats.ipynb?utm_source=mlcc&utm_campaign=colab-external&utm_medium=referral&utm_content=numerical_data_stats) you gather statistics on a dataset and try to find outliers.

+### Setup

+Download the [California housing dataset](https://download.mlcc.google.com/mledu-datasets/california_housing_train.csv) and put it into the data folder.

+## Programming exercise #4

+In [this exercise](https://colab.research.google.com/github/google/eng-edu/blob/main/ml/cc/exercises/numerical_data_bad_values.ipynb?utm_source=mlcc&utm_campaign=colab-external&utm_medium=referral&utm_content=numerical_data_bad_values) you have to find bad data in a dataset.

+## Setup

+Not required.
+The dataset `lab4.csv` used in the Colab is fictitious and doesn't have a link, I have copied it into the data folder.

 ## License